arvigeus/AZ-204/Topics/Active Directory.md

 ### Application Registration

-Applications must register with Azure AD to delegate identity and access management.
+All applications _must register with Azure AD_ to delegate identity and access management.
 This creates an application object and a globally unique ID (app/client ID).

 - **Application Object**: Resides in the Azure AD tenant where the application was registered.
 It's a template for creating service principal objects and defines how the service can issue tokens, the resources the application might need, and the actions it can take.